“A brilliantly blended book that, much like queerness itself, transcends genre and blurs boundaries“—Samantha Allen

-Now available for pre-order!
+Living Queer History is now available wherever books are sold.
 (Please consider paying a little extra and supporting Roanoke’s own independent bookstore, Book No Further!)

 Queer history is a living practice.
 Talk to any group of LGBTQ people today, and they will not agree on what story should be told.
 Many people desire to celebrate the past by erecting plaques and painting rainbow crosswalks, but queer and trans people in the twenty-first century need more than just symbols—they need access to power, justice for marginalized people, spaces of belonging.
 Approaching the past through a lens of queer and trans survival and world-building transforms history itself into a tool for imagining and realizing a better future.